-Associate Director of Chapter Services
+Chapter Services Consultant

-Our Associate Director of Chapter Services is responsible for the wellbeing, maintenance, and oversight of all existing undergraduate chapters.
+Our Chapter Services Consultant is responsible for the wellbeing, maintenance, and oversight of all existing undergraduate chapters.
 He may assist with expansion projects, but his primary focus is on assisting existing chapters in all areas and providing necessary guidance for the success of our chapters.
 He visits each chapter at least once annually in person when practical and more often virtually as needed.
 He provides advice to the Executive Director on areas of excellence and improvement.
 He reports to the Executive Director.